 First, what causes lymphedema, especially as it relates to cancer treatment, is clear.
 Besides the skin, the lymphatic system is the body’s most important line of defense for harmful pathogens such as bacteria, yeasts, viruses, and infection.
 Throughout the system, lymph nodes act as “filter stations” for these unwanted guests.

-Lymph fluid circulates throughout the system and transports the harmful substances to the nodes and then through detoxification pathways in the body.
-Lymphedema can occur after lymph node removal (or after lymph node damage occurs through radiation or chemo) because the lymph fluid has nowhere to go or the nodes are weak and not working properly.
+Lymph circulates throughout the system and transports the harmful substances to the nodes and then through detoxification pathways in the body.
+Lymphedema can occur after lymph node removal (or after lymph node damage occurs through radiation or chemo) because the lymph has nowhere to go or the nodes are weak and not working properly.
 Fluid can get trapped below the surface of the skin.

 If this fluid stays in one place for too long, lymphedema can turn into inflammatory edema which can eventually lead to fibrosis.
 Fibrosis is a condition where the natural flow of nutrients and oxygen is hampered, allowing pathogens to run rampant.